 - Use the arrow pointer to draw a line around the top kite and tail.

 - Click on the selected area, and the pointer will change to a 4-pointed arrow.

 Move the selected area upward about 1”, keeping it properly aligned.

 - On the horizontal menu bar, select Modify>Dimensions.

 - In the new window, the Units should be set to inches.

-- Highlight the numbers beside the Y, and type in 5.75 for the new length.
+- Highlight the numbers beside the Y, and type in 5.75 for

 - Place the Smart Media card into the Converter Box.

 - On the horizontal menu bar, click on File>Write to Converter.